purushottam-angadi/Music-Streaming-Web-App/README.md

 # 🎵 Music Streaming Web App

-A responsive and interactive music player built with **HTML**, **CSS**, and **JavaScript**.
-This project showcases playlist management, audio controls, and a sleek user interface with smooth transitions.
+A visually appealing and fully responsive music player crafted with **HTML**, **CSS**, and **JavaScript**.
+The app features a personally curated playlist of selected tracks, interactive playback controls, and a sleek UI that adapts seamlessly across devices.
+Powered by DOM manipulation and event-driven programming, it delivers a smooth and engaging listening experience.

 ## 🚀 Features